-- assessed the quality, novelty, focus and timeliness of current and projected research objectives and their relevance to SCRI's position within Scottish, UK and International plant science communities; - examined the management of science within the Institute, including the effectiveness of communication and synergies within and between the various research groupings; - made recommendations on the future research direction and integration of research activities.
+- assessed the quality, novelty, focus, and timeliness of current and projected research objectives and their relevance to SCRI's position within Scottish, UK, and International plant science communities; - examined the management of science within the Institute, including the effectiveness of communication and synergies within and between the various research groupings; - made recommendations on the future research direction and integration of research activities.
 Wealth-creating potential and industrial relevance were considered high-priority targets.

-The review took into account views of staff, senior management, the Governing Body and SERAD.
+The review took into account views of staff, senior management, the Governing Body, and SEERAD.

-The SCRI research programmes are peer-reviewed at many levels.
-Each year, the 'core' programme of research comprising a number of projects is assessed by the Agricultural and Biological Research Group, formerly the Research, Education and Advisory Services Unit of SERAD.
+The SCRI research programmes are peerreviewed at many levels.
+Each year, the 'core' programme of research comprising a number of projects is assessed by the Agricultural and Biological Research Group of SEERAD.
 New projects are appraised by advisers prior to commissioning, progress is monitored annually and, ultimately, a final report is produced for evaluation.

-Every four years, SERAD commissions BBSRC to appoint a Visiting Group to review the work of the Institute.
-A Visiting Group took place in November 1998.
-The Visiting Group carried out a scientific audit of the quality and conduct of SCRI's core research programme and related work, and assessed SCRI's effectiveness in managing its resources to meet the needs of users and beneficiaries of research, and the Institute's strategic plans for the future development of its scientific programme.
+Every four years, SEERAD commissions BBSRC to appoint a Visiting Group to review the work of the Institute.
+In 1998, a Visiting Group carried out a scientific audit of the quality and conduct of SCRI's core research programme and related work.
+It assessed SCRI's effectiveness in managing its resources to meet the needs of users and beneficiaries of research, and the Institute's strategic plans for the future development of its scientific programme.